kassielu/PyBer_Analysis/README.md

 This project we will be creating visualizations of rideshare data for PyBer to help improve access to ride-sharing services and determine affordability for underserved neighborhoods.

 ## Results
-Urban city type dominates in terms of total fares (63%), total rides (68%) and total drivers (81%).
-Suburban city type came in second with total fares (31%), total rides (26%) and total drivers (17%).
-Coming in last is rural city type with total fares (7%), total rides (5%) and total drivers (3%).
-Surprising even with lower driver counts and total rides in rural city type, the average fare is $5 higher than suburban city type and $11 more than urban city type.
+Urban city rides dominates in terms of total fares (63%), total rides (68%) and total drivers (81%).
+Suburban city rides came in second with total fares (31%), total rides (26%) and total drivers (17%).
+Coming in last is rural city rides with total fares (7%), total rides (5%) and total drivers (3%).
+Surprising even with lower driver counts and total rides in rural rides, the average fare is $5 higher than suburban city rides and $11 more than urban city rides.

 For additional findings please refer to the following figures:
 - [PyBer Ride-Sharing Data](analysis/Fig1.png)